www.creditsesame.com

 3. Housing market weakness continues

-Existing home sales fell by 0.7% in January, according to the National Association of Retailers.
-That was the 12th straight monthly decline in sales volume, the longest streak of declining sales volume since 1999.
-Existing homes sold at a seasonally-adjusted annual rate of 4 million homes in January, the lowest level since 2010.
+According to the National Association of Retailers, home sales fell 0.7% in January.
+That was the 12th straight monthly decline in sales volume and the longest streak of declining sales volume since 1999.
+Existing homes sold at a seasonally-adjusted annual rate of 4 million in January, the lowest since 2010.
 As mortgage rates have been driven higher by inflation, properties are taking longer to sell.
 Properties sold last month had been on the market for an average of 33 days, up from 26 days in December.
 See article at Yahoo.com

 4. Attack on credit card late fees could backfire

-A report by S&P Global Intelligence describes how the attack by the Consumer Financial Protection Bureau (CFPB) on credit card late fees may have unintended consequences.
+A report by S&P Global Intelligence describes how the Consumer Financial Protection Bureau (CFPB) attack on credit card late fees may have unintended consequences.
 These are fees that credit card issuers charge customers who miss a payment deadline.
-The CFPB is seeking to cap those fees at $8 per occurrence – less than a third of the current cap.
+The CFPB seeks to cap those fees at $8 per occurrence – less than a third of the current cap.
 Banking executives point out that late payments cost credit card issuers money.
-If they are not able to charge fees that compensate for that, they will have to “close the gap” in other ways.
-Those responses might include raising other fees, cutting rewards or making credit cards less available to customers with lower credit scores and/or unreliable payment histories.
+If they cannot charge fees that compensate for that, they will have to “close the gap” in other ways.
+Those responses might include raising additional fees, cutting rewards or making credit cards less available to customers with lower credit scores and/or unreliable payment histories.
 See article at SPGlobal.com

-A joint statement by the Federal Reserve, FDIC and Office of the Comptroller of the currency advised banks to make special liquidity provisions for deposits linked to cryptocurrency assets.
-An example would be deposits which support the value of stablecoin assets.
-Because there can be a rush to redeem such assets due to extreme fluctuations in cryptocurrency values, banks need to take special measures to account for the liquidity risk associated with sudden high volumes of redemptions.
+A joint statement by the Federal Reserve, FDIC and Office of the Comptroller of the Currency advised banks to make special liquidity provisions for deposits linked to cryptocurrency assets.
+An example would be deposits that support the value of stablecoin assets.
+Because there can be a rush to redeem such holdings due to extreme fluctuations in cryptocurrency values, banks must take extraordinary measures to account for the liquidity risk associated with sudden high volumes of redemptions.
 See article at ABA.com.

 6. Consumer default rates rise for third month in a row

 The S&P/Experian Consumer Default Rate composite rose in January.
 It was the third consecutive rise in the composite.
-Each individual component of the index – auto loan defaults, mortgage defaults and credit card defaults – was up in January.
-Each component is also higher than it was a year before, as is the composite as a whole.
+Each index component – auto loan, mortgage, and credit card defaults – was up in January.
+Each component is also higher than a year before, as is the composite as a whole.
 This means more consumers are failing to meet their debt obligations.
 See article at SPGlobal.com

-8. Fourth quarter economic growth was less than originally thought
+8. Fourth quarter economic growth less than originally thought

 Weekly News Headlines from Credit Sesame